jmilet/jmilet.github.io/_posts/2015-02-14-active_once.markdown

 writing one, forcing the writer process to stop as the writing buffer gets full.

-Note how the active_once option is set after each read.
+Note how the active_once option is set after each read and how the packet type is set to line.

 ```Erlang
 -module(worker_gen).